Evaluating the transition dipole moment of quantum dots with absorption and angle resolved photo-luminescence spectroscopy: Methods

-The AQDs used in this study are synthesized by one-pot hot injection method.(Appendix A) The synthesized AQDs are characterized by transmission electron microscopy (TEM) and atomic force microscopy (AFM) as shown in Fig. 1, Fig. 2 and Fig. 3.
-The AQD size is extracted from AFM height profile in Fig. 2.
-The mean size of AQDs is 5.6 nm $\pm$ 0.3 nm.
-TEM images are not considered for size estimation due to Argon plasma treatment done to AQDs before the TEM measurement.(Appendix B) The TEM and energy dispersive spectroscopy (EDS) measurements are performed with a Titan Themis 300 kV TEM instrument.
+The AQDs used in this study are synthesized by one-pot hot injection method.(Appendix A) The synthesized AQDs are characterized by transmission electron microscopy (TEM), Energy Dispersive Spectroscopy (EDS) and atomic force microscopy (AFM) techniques as mentioned in Appendix B. The mean AQD size is extracted from AFM height profile as 5.6 nm $\pm$ 0.3 nm.
+TEM images are not considered for size estimation due to Argon plasma treatment done to AQDs before the TEM measurement.(Appendix B) The TEM and energy dispersive spectroscopy (EDS) measurements are performed with a Titan Themis 300 kV TEM system.
+The AQD quantum yield in Chloroform solvent is 0.33 $\pm$ 0.01 (Appendix C).
+The AQDs are self-assembled\cite{doi:10.1021/jp060416k,WO2005059952A2} in to films on glass and SiO\textsubscript{2}-Si substrates by the Langmuir Schaefer (LS) method.(Appendix D)

-The AQDs are self-assembled in to monolayers by Langmuir Schaefer method.(Appendix C) The energy dispersive spectra of AQDs is measured for composition determination.
-The synthesized AQDs emission is in visible region of light.
+The energy dispersive spectra of AQDs is measured for composition determination.(Appendix B: Table IV) The synthesized AQDs emission is in the visible region of light.
 So, the spontaneous emission process is Photoluminescence (PL).
-The steady state photoluminescence (PL) and time resolved photoluminescence (TRPL) are measured for the 5ML sample using a confocal microscope.(Witec alpha 300).
-532 nm continuous wave (CW) laser and 405 nm pulsed lasers are focused onto the sample in reflection geometry using fiber coupled beam splitter and 20X magnification objective with numerical aperture (NA) 0.22.
-For PL measurement the 532 nm laser diode output power is set at 10 $\mu$W and the reflected light is filtered through a 532 nm edge notch filter to reject laser line.
-The filtered light is then relayed onto a 600 grooves/mm grating coupled Peltier cooled CCD detector.
-The CCD integration time is set at 5s and averaged over 4 accumulation cycles.
-The PL intensity is measured in arbitrary units. (a.u.)
-For TRPL measurement, the pulsed laser repetition rate is set at 20 MHz, which translates to 50 ns temporal separation between two consecutive pulses.
-The emitted light is collected with 20X/0.22 NA objective and filtered from the probing laser pulses using a 488 nm long pass filter.
-The integration time is 10 s and the emission is averaged over 10 accumulation cycles.
-The TRPL is measured by time correlated single photon counting (TCSPC) method\cite{10.1016/B978-0-12-524140-3.50006-X} using a Picoquant SPAD detector.
+The steady state photoluminescence (PL) and time resolved photoluminescence (TRPL) are measured for the 5 transfer cycle (TC) sample using a confocal microscope (Witec alpha 300).
+532 nm continuous wave (CW) laser and 405 nm pulsed lasers are focused onto the sample in reflection geometry using fiber coupled beam splitter and 20X magnification objective with numerical aperture (NA) 0.22 for PL and TRPL measurements respectively.